hippich/drupal-arrange-fields/README.txt

 ; $Id$
 =======================
 Arrange Fields
+(For Drupal 7)
 =======================
 Richard Peacock (richard@richardpeacock.com)

+!!
+This is a recent port to Drupal 7 from the stable Drupal 6 version.
+As such, there may be hidden gotcha's and surprises.
+Therefor, this code must stay "beta" for a while! !!

-This module lets you drag-and-drop the fields of any CCK content type, Webform, or almost any other form in Drupal into the positions you would like for editing.
+This module lets you drag-and-drop the fields of any content type, Webform, or almost any other form in Drupal into the positions you would like for editing.
 This makes it super simple to have forms with inline fields, which you can change at any point.
 Tab indexing is also respected,